vladkinoman/just-my-notes/books/best-comics-to-read.md

 Best Green Lantern books: **Green Lantern: Secret Origin**, **Green Lantern: Rebirth** and other books in Geoff Johns's Green Lantern Saga.

+Best Wonder Woman books: *Wonder Woman by George Perez Omnibus Vol. 1*, *Wonder Woman By George Perez Omnibus Vol. 2*, *Wonder Woman by George Perez Omnibus Vol. 3*, *Wonder Woman By Greg Rucka Vol. 1* (Rucka's first run), *Wonder Woman by Greg Rucka, Vol. 2* (Rucka's first run), *Wonder Woman Vol. 1: The Lies (Rebirth)* (Rucka is back, it's his second run, and it's good starting point).

+Best Flash books:

+- Wally West: *The Flash by Mark Waid* - best run!

+- Barry Allen: *The Flash (2010-2011) Vol. 1: The Dastardly Death of the Rogues (The Flash: Rebirth series)*, *The Flash (2010-2011): The Road To Flashpoint (The Flash: Rebirth series Book 2)*, *Flashpoint*, New52 Flash, (DC Rebirth #1), Flash: Rebirth (2016) (*The Flash (2016-) Vol. 1: Lightning Strikes Twice*), and so forth.

+  > Flash: Rebirth (2009) <- *Don't Start With Barry Here.
+(It'll confuse you)*
+  >
+  > New 52 The Flash volumes 1-5.
+Written and with art by the same artists of Dastardly Death of the Rogues, like much of the new 52 reboot it was a jumping on point.
+The art is beautiful and the writing is solid and fun.
+However pretty much all Flash lore was scrapped which is disappointing, more so if you read the previous recommendations.

 Best Harley Quinn books: **Batman: Mad Love**.

 Best Star Trek comics: *Mirror Broken* and *Through the Mirror*, others are not great tbh.